shadergz/sampdroid/README.md

 A plugin for the Android version of GTASA to allow players to join SAMP (PC) matches

 ### Project aims
-- Complete replacement for build69-plus (SAMP for ARMv7 from GTASA v1.8 which has been deprecated)
+- Complete replacement for build70-plus (Which has been deprecated)

 ### How to compile?
 - Before starting, make sure that you have configured the 'env.json' file in the project folder